ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 MOSART is supported by a comprehensive, global hydrography dataset at 0.5 :sup:`o` resolution.
 As such, the fundamental spatial unit of MOSART is a 0.5 :sup:`o` lat/lon grid.
-The topographic parameters (such as flow direction, channel length, topographic and channel slopes etc.) were derived using the Dominant River Tracing (DRT) algorithm (:ref:`Wu et al., 2011<Wuetal2011>` ; :ref:`Wu et al. 2012 <Wuetal2012>`).
+The topographic parameters (such as flow direction, channel length, topographic and channel slopes, etc.) were derived using the Dominant River Tracing (DRT) algorithm (:ref:`Wu et al., 2011<Wuetal2011>` ; :ref:`Wu et al. 2012 <Wuetal2012>`).
 The DRT algorithm produces the topographic parameters in a scale-consistent way to preserve/upscale the key features of